andrewhao/shmile.bak/README.md

 # shmile is a nodejs-based photobooth.

+## This project is now actively maintained at [porkbuns/shmile](http://www.github.com/porkbuns/shmile).

 ### Description

 With your digital camera, a laptop and a printer, you can have your own DIY low-cost photobooth.